jspark311/CppPotpourri/extras/doc/TripleAxisPipe.md

 ## Common problems in 3-axis sensors

-There are number of sensors modalities that return sophisticated data in three axes.
+There are number of sensor modalities that return sophisticated data in three axes.
 Not only does this data typically share similar constraints and processing requirements, but it also relates to physical space and is used in the same kinds of pipelines.

 The drivers for these sensors are organized as "feed-forward" [pipelines](https://en.wikipedia.org/wiki/Pipeline_(computing)), which means that data is emitted once from the source, and is processed in stages which may be parallel.
 Execution flow through the pipeline is rooted in the driver's intake function.
 This typically means the I/O callback or application-accessible `poll()` function.